Dual Credit classes are college classes for which students earn college and high school credit.

 - As of the 2016-17 school year, students can begin using Pell Grant funds to pay for dual credit classes!
-This means you need to complete the 2016-17 FAFSA if you would like to try and receive federal aid for dual credit.
+Each year, the FAFSA is available on October 1 for students seeking financial aid for the following fall and spring semesters.
 See our Financial Aid page for more information.

 If you are ready to sign up for a college class, or need help picking one out, we will help you through the process.